DODAS-TS/ansible-role-jupyterhub-env/README.md

 Requirements
 ------------

-This role needs a working IAM Client to configure the  JupyterHub authentication plugin.
+This role needs a working IAM Client in order to configure the JupyterHub authentication plugin.
-If you are using this role through [INFN PaaS orchestrator](https://my.cloud.infn.it) the IAM client is created automatically.
+If you are using this role through [INFN PaaS orchestrator](https://my.cloud.infn.it) the IAM client is created automatically and parameter are passed as well.
 Otherwise, you should provide `iam_url`, `iam_client_id` and `iam_token` variables.

 Role Variables